ameisso/VezerToTween/README.md

 ## TODO :
-- support colors for neopixels
-- remap function (for exemple one led can be testd via DMX (0-255) and controled by a 12bit pwm (0-4096))
 - support no interpolation points (should be .hold(duration))
 - support multiple compositions
-- generate float target value if necessary (OSC float case)
+- support colors for neopixels
+- remap function (for exemple one led can be tested via DMX (0-255) and controled by a 12bit pwm (0-4096))

+## License
+MIT